 The King County Veteran Justice Initiative (VJI) was implemented with the passage of the 2012 Veterans and Human Services Levy.
-The VJI strives to prevent unnecessary criminalization of behavioral health disorders and extended incarceration among veterans by ensuring eligible justice-involved veterans have timely access to Veterans Health Administration services and other eligible services.
+The VJI strives to prevent unnecessary criminalization of behavioral health disorders and extended incarceration among veterans by ensuring eligible, justice-involved veterans have timely access to Veterans Health Administration services and other suitable services.

 The VJI involves coordination of the local justice system; local, state, and federal veterans services system; and community-based providers.

 - Courts (including the 39 municipalities, King County District Court and King County Superior Court)

 - Jail Health Services and other in-custody medical and behavioral health providers